Professor Lisa J Hill PhD FHEA

 Current Projects

-• Developing anti-fibrotic treatments for glaucoma
+• Developing anti-fibrotic and neuroprotective treatments for neurodegenerative disease (glaucoma)

 • Investigating mechanisms of extracellular matrix dysfunctions in glaucoma